Everest High Pass Trek

 • Your personnel expenses/shopping

-• All the alcoholic and non alcoholic drinks
+• All the alcoholic and nonalcoholic drinks

 • Sweet things like chocolate bars and bar bills

-• Hot shower, internet, telephone and laundry
+• Hot shower, internet, telephone, and laundry

 • International airfare

-• Tips for the guide and staffs
+• Tips for the guide and staff

 • Anything not mentioned in the included section